rx-560/rx560suite/README.md

 Contains couple of random utilities.

 The suite contains a readme function
-(You can activate by pressing "e" & "enter" after you have executed the batch file.
+(You can activate by pressing "r" & "enter" after you have executed the batch file.